 The beauty of many 3-D puzzles is that they come with their own instructions.
 Those intricate Japanese puzzle boxes are meant to be opened, but only by the owner, who can presumably keep the steps a secret.
 The same goes for many 3-D puzzles that are really more like wooden models of ships, buildings, or animals.
 Paul Gallant's 3-D jigsaw puzzles -- sold under the names of Wrebbit and Puzz3D -- don't come with step-by-step directions, but do include detailed diagrams of the finished puzzle from several angles and tips for locating corner pieces and "hidden" pieces whose location isn't clear from the pictures.

-For lots more information on puzzles, games and brainteasers, see the links on the next page.
+For lots more information on puzzles, games and brainteasers, see the links below.